KingricharVD/Astra-Coin/documentation/FORKING.md

 ### DNS seeding

-Seeder itself is located under this repo: https://github.com/Divicoin/divi-seeder, it needs to be forked and core parameters has to be changed, sample of those changes can be checked at github history.
+Seeder itself is located under this repo: https://github.com/Astracoin/Astra-seeder, it needs to be forked and core parameters has to be changed, sample of those changes can be checked at github history.

-Address for seeder needs to be hardcoded in `chainparams.cpp` at line `vSeeds.push_back(CDNSSeedData("autoseeds.diviseed.diviproject.org", "autoseeds.diviseed.diviproject.org"));`
+Address for seeder needs to be hardcoded in `chainparams.cpp` at line `vSeeds.push_back(CDNSSeedData("autoseeds.Astraseed.Astraproject.org", "autoseeds.Astraseed.Astraproject.org"));`

 ### HD Wallet configuration

-Divi wallet supports BIP44 to correctly support it we need to provide coin type which is registered here: https://github.com/satoshilabs/slips/blob/master/slip-0044.md
+Astra wallet supports BIP44 to correctly support it we need to provide coin type which is registered here: https://github.com/satoshilabs/slips/blob/master/slip-0044.md

 Value in code needs to be changed in `chainparams.cpp` at line `nExtCoinType = 301;`